Camp North Homes

 Cross country and back country skis are available to tour the perimeter of the beautiful camp property, venture out on Hill Lake or travel a short distance to some of the many beautiful locally groomed trails.
 According to VisitGrandRapids.com, the Grand Rapids area offers more than 212K of skiing on 19 groomed trails, just waiting for the next adventure.

 Other winter time activities available include ice fishing, snow shelter building, campfire cooking and a winter Olympics weekend event!
 The possibilities are endless.

 Back to Top

-Summer Camp Program (CTSS)
+Compass Summer Program (CTSS)

 The daily schedule finds youth sharing breakfast and lunch together in the newly renovated Lodge, then splitting off into their smaller groups to go to their outdoor “home spot” for a welcoming game or sharing activity.
 The idea is to get youth building camaraderie and forming friendships with their group members while learning important life skills such as communication and being a good friend.
 Days include team building challenges or a reflect-share activity.

 Groups then travel through stations together.
 Stations have included a wide range of activities such as wilderness skills like fire and shelter building, fire safety followed by “s’mores and stories,” garden lessons while picking fresh raspberries, nature scavenger hunts, a variety of nature based crafts and so much more!